With Amir Coffey gone, Marcus Carr will get a big chance to reach big goals for Gophers

 But to take Amir Coffey’s place, Richard Pitino has another talented guard he can’t wait to unveil next season.

-Pitino saw Marcus Carr’s potential when the sophomore simulated Purdue All-American Carsen Edwards in practice last season.
+Pitino saw Marcus Carr’s potential when the sophomore simulated Purdue All-America Carsen Edwards in practice last season.
 The scout team often got the best of the starters, and Carr might have been the best player on the court.

 “He was unstoppable,” Pitino said of the transfer from Pittsburgh.
 “I’m going to have to continue to tell him he can be Carsen Edwards next year.
 He looked really, really good.”